fabiogra/moseca/README.md

 You can set the following environment variables to limit the resources used by the app:
 - ENV_LIMITATION=true
 - LIMIT_CPU=true

+If you want to use a prepare the samples used in the demo, you need to set the env variable `PREPARE_SAMPLES=true`

 ---
 ## About